 Whether enjoyed in a traditional “mehana” or a contemporary restaurant in Sofia, these dishes offer a mouthwatering journey through Bulgaria’s culinary heritage, making it an essential part of your Sofia experience.

-13. A Two-Day Adventure: Sofia To North Macedonia And Kosovo
+Bonus: Two-Day Trip To North Macedonia And Kosovo

 Our Balkan escapade began in Sofia, but soon, the promise of exploring two neighboring countries beckoned.